 Atopic people have higher amounts of the antibody immunoglobulin E (IgE) in their blood.
 As a result, when an atopic person is exposed to an allergen such as pollen or house dust mites, their hypersensitivity to the allergen sets off an immediate allergic reaction.

 If you know what you’re allergic to, it can be managed by trying to avoid the allergen or being desensitised to it.
 A skin or blood test will determine the cause of the allergy.
-Immunotherapy is the process of desensitising people to the allergen causing their misery.
+Immunotherapy desensitises people to the allergen causing their misery.
 “We find out what the person is allergic to.
-Then, instead of making them avoid it, we either inject the allergen into their system, or give it to them in drops under the tongue until they no longer react to it,” says Levin.
+Then, rather than making them avoid it, we either inject the allergen into their system or give it to them in drops under the tongue until they no longer react to it,” says Levin.
 “Immunotherapy can bring about a 30 to 40 per cent reduction in allergic rhinitis.

 “If you’re allergic to several things, it’s more difficult to be completely desensitised.
-In this case, your best option is to try avoidance and use medication properly,” advises Levin.
+In this case, your best option is to try avoidance and use medication properly,” advises Dr Levin.
 “Using medication correctly is vitally important.”
-He advises patients to take their nasal sprays and asthma pumps with them to a doctor’s checkup to ensure they are using them properly.